jaideeepballani/avm-real-estate-model/README.md

    - Includes property sales transaction details.
    - Target Variable: `amount`.

-This can be changed using `config.py` file which contains the paths, configurations
+This can be changed using `config.py` file which contains the paths, configurations, model parameter grids etc.